 We’re entering that complicated period of early spring where I spend the majority of my time dressed for the wrong weather.
-It will be sunny, you’ll think March is a warm month, you’ll go out in a jacket instead of a coat for the first time and discover those spring skies are deceptive and it is still only 7’C. The following day you’ll have learnt from your mistakes, wrap in cashmere and a puffa coat, and slowly roast as the weather reaches unprecedented highs.
+It will be sunny, you’ll think March is a warm month, you’ll go out in a jacket instead of a coat for the first time and discover those spring skies are deceptive and it is still only 7’C. The following day you’ll have learnt from your mistakes.
+You wrap in cashmere and a puffa coat… and slowly roast as the weather reaches unprecedented highs.
 Streets in March and April become a cheery mixture of people dressed for strongest summer or darkest winter – like the Mediterranean in December, when British tourists head south for festive sun and locals baulk at the idea of temperatures below 20’C. But enough weather chat – this is the dish to get you through this tricky time.

-The flavours are fresh and light – ready for Spring – but baking it provides that cosy warmth should it still be needed.
+The flavours are fresh and light – ready for spring – but baking it briefly provides that cosy warmth should it still be needed.
 Gnocchi is one of my favourite dishes due to being so speedy to prepare and I could cook it endlessly.
 Normally I drench it in pesto and bacon (which is entirely delicious) but this fresh way incorporates some extra vegetables into my diet and is just as tasty.
 Enjoy!

 Pea, crème fraiche and mint gnocchi bake